kkestell/blink-comparator/README.md

 ### Check status

-To check the status of the service and timer, run the following commands:
+Check the status of the service and timer:

 ```console
 $ systemctl --user status bc.timer